4 Reasons to Always Read the Ingredients

 1. The Front of a Package Tells you Nothing

-Although it is full of pretty text, images, and colours, the front of a box, package or bag doesn’t tell you much about what is in it.
+Although it is full of pretty text, images, and colors, the front of a box, package, or bag doesn’t tell you much about what is in it.
 Yes, it may tell you what it is, but unless you dig deeper than the front of a label you can easily get duped into thinking you are making a healthier choice than you actually are.
 Food labels are littered with marketing buzzwords that honestly don’t mean much unless you know what the actual ingredients are.
-Something may be labelled “high in protein”, “rich in fibre” or “gluten-free” but those same products may contain added sugars, additives, and preservatives making them a less than ideal choice.
-For instance, many “healthy” yogurts are labeled as all-natural, high-protein, and rich in probiotics, and contain more sugar than your average chocolate bar, but you wouldn’t know this if you didn’t read the ingredients.
-If anything, the front of a package is just an advertisement, so take it with a grain a salt.
+Something may be labeled “high in protein”, “rich in fiber” or “gluten-free” but those same products may contain added sugars, additives, and preservatives making them a less-than-ideal choice.
+For instance, many “healthy” yogurts are labeled as all-natural, high-protein, rich in probiotics, and contain more sugar than your average chocolate bar, but you wouldn’t know this if you didn’t read the ingredients.
+If anything, the front of a package is just an advertisement, so take it with a grain of salt.

-The nutrition facts panel is the little box of numbers and percentages found on the back of any packaged food product, and although many people will argue that it is informative, it is largely irrelevant.
+The nutrition facts panel is the little box of numbers and percentages found on the back of any packaged food product, and although is relevant, it’s only truly relevant if you know the source of these nutrients, which are the ingredients.
 I know people love to look at the numbers; how many grams of protein, how many grams of carbs, and how much of your daily vitamins and minerals, BUT, if you don’t know the source of those grams of protein, grams of carbs, vitamins and minerals you missing the point.
 Just because something is high in protein does not mean it is a healthy choice, and just because something is low in carbs also does not mean it is a healthy choice.
 The numbers and percentages listed are only relevant if the ingredients in that product are from whole foods, not if they are coming from ultra-processed food sources that are devoid of their own nutrients.
 It’s easy to make an item high protein or low carb by manipulating the ingredients in it, the same way it’s easy to increase the vitamin and mineral content of a food by adding fortified versions, however, they will never be as good for you or work as well as a whole food version of it.
 So, you can certainly look at the nutrition facts, but you need to make sure you read the ingredients first.

+Don’t get me wrong, calories are important, but understanding the source of the calories you are consuming is arguably just as important, if not more.
 People are obsessed with calories when, in reality, we should be obsessed with ingredients.
 It is important to understand that not all calories are created equal and the source of the calorie matters far more than the number.
-You can make any food low in calories by processing the life out of it and using artificial sweeteners, but that doesn’t mean it’s good for you.
-Guess what?
-Windex is low in calories, but I wouldn’t start drinking that!
+You can make any food low in calories by processing the life out of it and filling it with additives and preservatives, but that doesn’t mean it’s good for you.
 The purpose of eating is to seek nutrients, not avoid calories, and if you focus on the ingredients over the numbers, you can do exactly that.

 4. Ignorance is Not Bliss